NHSDigital/dtos-capability-generator/README.md

 - One view is from a Capability perspective and will update the pages under [here](https://nhsd-confluence.digital.nhs.uk/display/DTS/Stages)
 - The other view is from a Product perspective and populates the contents under [here](https://nhsd-confluence.digital.nhs.uk/display/DTS/Products)
+- The C4 diagrams now referenced in the product pages are referencing those images published by the dtos-solution-architecture project

 However it can be run locally if the ArchiMate file is present.